 Resources to Support Student Well-Being & School Safety

-With the long-term school closures due to the COVID-19 pandemic, many students, educators, and their families may need additional support.
+Many students, educators, and their families may need additional support because of the impacts of the COVID-19 pandemic.
 The resources on this page are intended to support school districts, schools, students, parents, and families in recognizing and responding to signs of emotional and behavioral distress.

 Please note that in many cases, these resources are free to use online, but are not openly licensed for wide scale reuse and adaptation.